-We know that if a person is suffering in one of the areas above, even if it is not directly related to their diagnosis, it will be difficult to focus on healing.
+We know that if a person is suffering in one of the areas above, even if it is not directly related to their diagnosis, it will be challenging to focus on healing.
 Our community work and service programs give residents a sense of purpose, productivity, and fulfillment.
-Work and service also aids our residents in feeling connected to the community.
+Work and service also aid our residents in feeling connected to the community.

 The anti-inflammatory whole foods diet we serve teaches our residents how to eat well and improves physical wellness, while programs like yoga, mindfulness, and our Buddhist-based Refuge Recovery group feed the spiritual needs of our residents.
 Art therapy and therapeutic drumming stimulate creativity and leave many of our residents feeling fulfilled.
 We find that these non-traditional ‘treatments’ are just as important as the more conventional ones in helping our residents to fully embrace life and achieve the goals that they have set for themselves.

 Someone diagnosed with a mental health disorder and substance abuse disorder, also termed a dual diagnosis, co-occurring disorder, or dual-disorder.
 In this article, these three terms are interchangeable.
 Substance abuse includes addiction to or dependence on alcohol or drugs, as well as process addictions, which are addictions that is related to actions.
 These include gambling, television, the internet, video games, sex and porn, and shopping and spending money.

 A dual disorder can be challenging to diagnose for several reasons:

 - Those seeking treatment have often been misdiagnosed

 - People diagnosed with a mental health disorder do not realize or believe that their substance use is related to their diagnosis

 - Substance abuse symptoms can veil symptoms of mental illness